FAQs: Platelet donations

-Any healthy individual who meets Canadian Blood Services eligibility criteria can donate platelets.
+Any healthy individual who meets our eligibility criteria can donate platelets.
 Regular donors can give platelets every two weeks.
-Ask at your next whole blood donation to find out more about donating platelets, or give us a call at 1 888 2 DONATE (1-888-236-6283).
-Learn more here about how donation works.
+Ask us about donating platelets at your next whole blood donation or give us a call at 1 888 2 DONATE (1-888-236-6283).

 Where can I donate platelets?

 Platelet donations are by appointment only.
-If you are thinking of making your first platelet donation or want to book an appointment, call the local number for your region.
-You can find clinics and their hours here.
+If you are thinking of making your first platelet donation or want to book an appointment, call your local donor centre.